shadowed1/sucros/README.md

 # Sucrose

-### A ChromeOS daemon that allows running sudo commands in crosh shell with bidirectional output!
+### A ChromeOS daemon that allows running sudo commands in crosh shell with bidirectional output.

 <br>